-If you do encounter a police office, ask for the officers name, badge and patrol car number, as well as a copy of the written fine which is payable at a later date.
+If you do encounter a police officer, ask for the officer’s name, badge, and patrol car number, as well as a copy of the written fine which is payable at a later date.

 With that said, we had no bad experiences with police officers, and the ones we saw out in Cancun were courteous.